daurham/Timer/README.md

 5. Get to work!!

 ---
-## Importing your own Sound:
+## Playing your own your own sound:
-- If you're running on Linux or Mac, the sound should work.
-    - Note: Sound is untested on Windows.
-    - Only WSL tested and it doesn't work there yet.
-(Cannot connect to Win Audio hardware from WSL)

-1. Simply import your audio files to the "assets" directory.
+1. Import audio files into the "assets" directory
-2. In "Terminal_Timer.js", on line 20 replace your initial and/or ending sound file with the current string in its place.
+2. In "Terminal_Timer.js", on line 20 type in your initial and/or ending audio filename in ['the', 'array'], replacing the 2 other filenames
 3. As long as both new audio files are either _.mp3_ or _.wav_, you should be good to go!

+### OS AUDIO NOTES:
+- Linux: _.mp3_ files may be buggy, _.wav_ work perfect
+- Mac: _.mp3_ files may be buggy, _.wav_ work perfect (Need more feedback)
+- Windows: Untested (Need more feedback)
+- WSL: I was unable to connect to my Win audio hardware from WSL

 ---